slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Dead people receive more flowers than the living ones because regret is stronger than gratitude."
 -- Anne Frank*

-> *"When you are grateful, fear disappears and abundance appears." (...)
-'You can’t be grateful and angry simultaneously."
+> *"When you are grateful, fear disappears and abundance appears." (...) ’You can’t be grateful and angry simultaneously."
 -- Anthony Robbins*

 > *"Comparison is the thief of joy."